flink-extended/ai-flow/docs/content/architecture/overview.md

 ## Scheduler

-Scheduler: Scheduler is responsible for executing workflow and must support event-based scheduling.
+Scheduler: Scheduler is responsible for workflow&job execution and support event-based scheduling.
-Currently, we have implemented an [event-based scheduler](https://github.com/flink-extended/ai-flow/tree/master/lib/airflow) by combining AirFlow and Notification Server.
+At present, the default scheduler is an [event-based scheduler](https://github.com/flink-extended/ai-flow/tree/master/lib/airflow), which is based on airflow.

 ## AIFlow Plugins

-AIFlow provides a plug-in interface for easy connection with external systems.
+AIFlow provides a series of plugin interfaces for the connection with the external systems, which interfaces are as follows:
-It now provides 3 types of plugin interfaces:

 1. Scheduler plugin: It provides an interface to integrate with the scheduler.
    Users can implement this interface to connect to different schedulers, such as AirFlow.